Find up-to-date parking availability and pay for parking with the Estes Parking App.

 The way we recommend doing it - park your car, and forget about it until you’re ready to head back to wherever you’re staying.
 Then either ride the shuttles or put your legs to work and walk around enjoying the crisp Rocky Mountain air and epic views around town.

-The Estes Park Visitor Center (Lot 3 on the map) and its parking structure (Lot 4) along with the Estes Park Events Complex Park-n-Ride (Lot 1, inset) offers the largest number of parking spots and easy access to the free shuttles (full schedule below).
-The Visitor Center is also where you pick up the Hiker Shuttle into Rocky Mountain National Park.
+The Estes Park Visitor Center and its parking structure along with the Estes Park Events Complex Park-n-Ride (inset) offer the largest number of parking spots and easy access to the free shuttles (full schedule below).

-The other lots offering all-day parking may be closer to town, but do not offer the same amount of available parking spots.
+The other lots offering all-day parking may be closer to town, but do not offer the same amount of available parking spots, so keep an eye on the parking app to see if there's availability.
 Other all-day lots can be found in purple on the map.

-The Visitor Center (Lot 3), Town Hall (Lot 4) and Events Complex Park-n-Ride (Lot 1) are your options if you’re looking to park a bus, trailer, or RV.
+The Visitor Center, Town Hall (paid), and Events Complex Park-n-Ride are your options if you’re looking to park a bus, trailer, or RV.

 Hop on a Shuttle

-Estes Transit offers shuttles circulating the valley from 9am to 9pm (the last trip begins at 8:30pm).
 This is a great way to get around town (after parking in an all-day lot) and not having to worry about driving around or finding new parking, while still taking time to enjoy all Estes has to offer.
-These shuttles will operate June 22, 2019, through September 8, 2019.